oddy-boop/Edusync-git/src/supabase/rls_policies.md

 # Supabase RLS Policies for St. Joseph's Montessori App

-This document contains the RLS policies and necessary database modifications for the application.

-## IMPORTANT: Prerequisite - Run This SQL First

-Before applying the policies below, you **must** run the following SQL code in your Supabase SQL Editor.
-This single block of code creates the necessary tables, helper functions, and a robust database trigger to handle user role assignments automatically, fixing registration errors.
+> **RUN THIS CODE IN YOUR SUPABASE SQL EDITOR**
+> To fix the registration errors, please copy the entire SQL code block between the `--- START COPYING HERE ---` and `--- END COPYING HERE ---` markers below.

-Go to `Database` -> `SQL Editor` -> `New query` in your Supabase project dashboard, paste the entire code block below, and click `RUN`.
+> Go to your Supabase project dashboard, navigate to `Database` -> `SQL Editor` -> `New query`, paste the code, and click `RUN`.
+This is the only code you need to run for the initial setup.

 --- START COPYING HERE (for Database Setup) ---
 ```sql